currentxchange/purple-explainer/Soldisk.md

 ## Mechanics of SOL and Sol Ups

-> Contract pseudocode is now published
+> [Contract pseudocode](https://github.com/dougbutner/beta-pseudo) is now published, join in contract development in same [repo](https://github.com/dougbutner/beta-pseudo)

 Soldisk store several pieces of data we use to ensure you get paid fairly.
 All Soldisk data is `mdata` or mutable data, so it can be updated by our `currentxchng` account.